Gautam-Poriya/apnacollage-demo/README.md

 # apnacollage-demo
-this is my first git reporistory
+This is my first git reporistory
+Author-gautam poriya